Surihix/IMGBlibrary/LibraryUsage.md

 ### General notes
 - If the unpacked image filenames end with `_cbmap_#`, then the image file is part of a cubemap set that uses a single header block file. the pixel format, dimensions, and mip counts are all shared by the images belonging to this set.

-- If the unpacked image filenames end with `_stack_#`, then the image file is part of a stack set that uses a single header block file. the pixel format, dimensions, and mip count are all shared by the images belonging to this set. this particular type of image files are found only in `LIGHTNING RETURNS : FINAL FANTASY XIII` and do note that the image files should contain only one mip. if there are multiple mips, then the image file itself will not be unpacked.
+- If the unpacked image filenames end with `_stack_#`, then the image file is part of a stack set that uses a single header block file. the pixel format, dimensions, and mip count are all shared by the images belonging to this set. do note that the image files should contain only one mip and if there are multiple mips, then the image file itself will not be unpacked.

 - For a list of image types, please refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/TRB#texture-type).

-- For PS3 version image files that are swizzled or in a different color order, the function will first unpack the mip, unswizzles the mip, and will change the color order to BGRA from ARGB.
+- For PS3 version image files that are swizzled or in a different color order, this function will first unpack the mip, unswizzles the mip, and then change the color order to BGRA from ARGB.

-- As the unswizzle order for the Xbox 360 version is not known, this function will unpack the mips and not unswizzle them.
+- As I do not know the unswizzling method for the Xbox 360 version image files, this function will only unpack the mips without unswizzling them.

 ## Repacking
 The `IMGBRepack` class provides two types of repacking functions to repack image files into the IMGB file. repacking is supported only for the PC version image files.